Best Time to Visit Seattle in 2023 (By a Local)

 When to Visit Seattle for Families and Kids

 Families with kids of all ages should visit Seattle between May and September.
-Not only will there be pleasant weather, but there are also a variety of kid-friendly events and activities that will make planning your itinerary easier.
+Not only will there be pleasant weather, but there are also a variety of kid-friendly events and activities that will make planning a Seattle itinerary easier.

 The Seattle Aquarium, Woodland Park Zoo, and Seattle Center have tons of fun events and make good outings for families and kids.
 Venture out further to Wild Waves Water and Theme Park, go berry picking, and take a few kid-friendly hikes.
 Or spend time hanging out at the many city parks and enjoy the wading pools and spray parks that open around mid-June.